MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-update-orchestration.md

 In an autoupgrade profile you can configure:

-- a `Channel` (Stable, Rapid, NodeImage) which determines the type of autoupgrade that will be applied to the clusters.
-Further explanation can be found below.
+- a `Channel` (Stable, Rapid, NodeImage) which determines the type of autoupgrade that is applied to the clusters.
-- an `UpdateStrategy` which configures the sequence in which the clusters will be upgraded.
-If a strategy is not supplied, clusters are updated one by one sequentially.
+- an `UpdateStrategy` which configures the sequence in which the clusters are upgraded.
+If a strategy isn't supplied, clusters are updated one by one sequentially.
-- the `NodeImageSelectionType` (Latest, Consistent) to specify how the node image will be selected when upgrading the Kubernetes version.
+- the `NodeImageSelectionType` (Latest, Consistent) to specify how the node image is selected when upgrading the Kubernetes version.

 ### Stable channel